Classification and regression trees

 XLSTAT uses the CHAID, exhaustive CHAID, QUEST and C&RT (Classification and Regression Trees) algorithms.

 Classification and regression trees apply to quantitative and qualitative dependent variables.
 In the case of a Discriminant analysis or logistic regression, only qualitative dependent variables can be used.
-In the case of a qualitative depending variable with only two categories, the user will be able to compare the performances of both methods by using ROC curves.
+In the case of a qualitative depending variable with only two categories, the user will be able to compare the performances of both methods by using ROC curves, Lift curves, or Cumulative gain curves.

 Results for classification and regression trees in XLSTAT